karzai24/multiStage_Ansible_Template/README.md

 to execute this automation you will need to execute the bash_Ansible_Wrapper.sh with a few parameters like so:
 ./bash_Ansible_Wrapper.sh -r {{RegionFromInventory}} -e {{Environment}}

-You can run this script as a dry run by adding the -t flag at the end (-t stands for test) ./bash_Ansible_Wrapper.sh -r {{RegionFromInventory}} -e {{Environment}} -t
+You can run this script as a dry run by adding the -t flag at the end (-t stands for test) like so:
+./bash_Ansible_Wrapper.sh -r {{RegionFromInventory}} -e {{Environment}} -t